-I know what a tough prospect saying goodbye to your dog is, something we avoid thinking about as much as we possibly can.
-Having said that it is important to find the strength to give it some thought, particularly when it comes to deciding whether or not you will be with him or her when it’s time.
+I’m not suggesting you start dwelling on that day, but I am urging you to find strength to give it some thought, at least when it comes to deciding whether or not you will be with him or her when it’s time.

-The moment we have to say goodbye is so heart wrenching many pet guardians aren’t able to be in the room when it happens.
+The moment we have to say goodbye is so heart wrenching, many pet parents aren’t able to be in the room when it happens.
 No judging please and no feeling guilty.
-It doesn’t mean they didn’t love their dog completely or was less caring or responsible, it just means it’s too hard for some people to bear.
+It doesn’t mean they didn’t love their dog completely or was less caring or responsible, it just means it was too hard for some people to bear.
 By the same token others couldn’t imagine being anywhere else.

 What would you do?

-This is very important to understand – there is no “right” decision, only the one that you can handle.
+This is very important to understand – there is no “right” decision, only the one that you can handle in that moment.

 Having to think about the unthinkable